 Board of Directors

-Kris Foster, Board Chair
+Kris Foster, Past Chair

 As a writer, editor and strategic communicator, Kris has spent most of his career in the post-secondary education sector.
 Before coming to the University of Saskatchewan—where he received a Bachelor of Commerce (marketing and management) and is currently the university’s news editor—Kris was the editor of Carleton University Magazine.
 His work has received awards from the Canadian Council for the Advancement of Education and the Council for Advancement and Support of Education.